flipjs/blog-source/source/_posts/isolate-scope-controller-as.md

 ![png image file](/images/bindtoctrl@2x.png)

 If writing directives or isolate scope is new to you, check out [egghead.io](https://egghead.io/) videos.
 John Lindquist also explained the differences between '@', '&', and '=', and when to use it.

+You can view the full source code of this at [https://github.com/flipjs/bindtocontroller](https://github.com/flipjs/bindtocontroller).
+Let me know your thoughts in the comments section.
+Thanks for reading!